huwenqing0606/mpt-circuit/spec/mpt-proof.md

 ### BMPT transition proof

-This provide an updating on the key `k` of BMPT has made its root to change from `Ri` to `Ri+1` under one of the following three possible transitions:
+This proves that an updating on the key `k` of BMPT has made its root to change from `Ri` to `Ri+1` under one of the following three possible transitions:

 1. A new leaf node with value `v1` is created
 2. The leaf node with value `v0` is removed
 3. The leaf node with value `v0` is being updated to value `v1`

-It is needed to provide the path in BMPT, from root to the leaf node of key `k`, is valid.
-Both the BMPT path before and after leaf node `k` being updated has to be provided and the two BMPT path shared the same siblings.
-It take one row to put the data of one layer in the BMPT path, including the type of node (branch or leaf), the hash of node, the prefix bit for the corresponding layer etc. The two BMPT path for providing should has the same depth.
+It is needed to prove that the path in BMPT, from root to the leaf node of key `k`, is valid.
+Both the BMPT path before and after leaf node `k` being updated has to be proved and the two BMPT path shared the same siblings.
+It take one row to put the data of one layer in the BMPT path, including the type of node (branch or leaf), the hash of node, the prefix bit for the corresponding layer etc. The two BMPT paths to be proved should have the same depth.
 In the case of transitions 1 and 2, a non-existing proof, i.e. a BMPT path from root to an empty node should be provided.

-For the nature of patricia tree, if there is no leaf with key `k` in the trie and leaf node `k1` which has longest common prefix with `k` in all leafs of the trie.
+Due to the nature of patricia tree, if there is no leaf with key `k` in the trie and leaf node `k1` which has longest common prefix with `k` in all leafs of the trie.
 Suppose the length of the common prefix is `l` and currently the length of prefix of leaf node `k1` is still less than `l`, then the depth of BMPT path would be changed after being updated.
 In this case, in the (non-existing) proof for the empty node of key `k`, the BMPT path has to be re-organized to reflect the trie state right before leaf node of key `k` being updated to an empty node, or right after the leaf node being removed and the empty node left.
 Take the following as an example:

 ![a Merkle tree storing example](https://i.imgur.com/SaLpIn3.png)